3starblaze/karlitis-frontend/README.md

 # Karlitis

-1. Set up Docker
+1. Set up Docker and install NodeJS 18
-2. Run `docker-compose up -d` from the source code folder
+2. Run `npm run docker` to launch the postgres server
-3. To regenerate the postgres database, delete the postgresdata folder
+3. If you want to regenerate the postgres database, delete the postgresdata folder
+4. `npm run fetch-data` populates the datase with data
+5. `npm run modemon` launches the server

 # Getting Started with Create React App